donottalk/drafts-documentation/gettingstarted/migration.md

 {% include back.html title="Getting Started" path="/gettingstarted" %}

 If you are a user of previous versions of Drafts, Drafts 5 installs a separate app and will not affect your installation of Drafts 4.
-Both operate completely independently, but drafts and actions can be migrated from Drafts 4 to Drafts 5 at any time.
+Both operate completely independently.
+Drafts and action do not sync between versions, but drafts and actions can be migrated from Drafts 4 to Drafts 5 at any time.
 It is up to your to decided when and if you wish to migrate Drafts 4 data to Drafts 5.

 #### Important Notes: